AnggaR96s/Reforestation/README.md

-## Why is no one friends with Dracula?
-Because he's a pain in the neck.
+## Why is there always a gate around cemeteries?
+Because people are always dying to get in.